trmaphi/interview-challenge-1/README.md

 ## Technical decision

 ### How did you implement styling?
 What are the pros and cons?
 Why did you chose this approach?
+Global styled

+Pros:
+- Easy use when theming provided by UI framework like ant-design
+-
+Cons:
+- Hard to why

 ### How did you share state between components?
 What are the pros and cons?
 Why did you chose this approach?
 ### Did you use React hooks?
 Why or why not?
 ### What would you improve?